rainlanguage/arb-bot/README.md

       --timeout <integer>            Optional seconds to wait for the transaction to mine before disregarding it, Will override the 'TIMEOUT' in env variables
       --max-profit                   Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls, Will override the 'MAX_PROFIT' in env variables
       --max-ratio                    Option to maximize maxIORatio for 'srouter' mode, Will override the 'MAX_RATIO' in env variables
-      --use-public-rpcs              Option to use public rpcs as fallback option for 'srouter' and 'router' mode, Will override the 'USE_PUBLIC_RPCS' in env variables
       --interpreter-v2               Flag for operating with interpreter V2, note that 'flash-loan-v2' is NOT compatible with interpreter v2.
 Will override the 'INTERPRETERV2' in env variables
       --no-bundle                    Flag for not bundling orders based on pairs and clear each order individually.
 Will override the 'NO_BUNDLE' in env variables
       --hops <integer>               Option to specify how many hops the binary search should do in srouter mode, default is 11 if left unspecified, Will override the 'HOPS' in env variables